adeebahmed1305/adeebahmed1305/README.md

 <br>
 🌐 Passionate about creating web experiences and building strong, scalable apps from front-end to back-end. <br>
 <br>
-🔍 Actively seeking opportunities to leverage my skills and drive innovation in the software development landscape. <br>
+🔍 Actively seeking opportunities to leverage my skills in the software development world. <br>
 <br>
 ✉️ You can contact me @ adeebahmed1305@gmail.com